 MSPAS Applicants must have completed a baccalaureate degree prior to matriculation or meet the requirements for the Pre-Physician Assistant Program track.
 There is not a required major.
 Applicants may have majored in any subject as long as they meet the course prerequisites with a satisfactory GPA of 3.0 or higher.

-What are the specific GRE requirements?
+What are the specific entrance exam requirements?

 How do I know if my completed courses meet the prerequisite requirements?